derawl/alchemy_university/README.md

 - Uplaod the metadata to ipfs
 - Mint the generated nft with the metadata gotten

+### The current version works on the polygon testnet so make sure you have some test matic at hand

 # Introduction

 Welcome to the AI Image Generation Service, where you can purchase image generation credits using Matic cryptocurrency and mint the generated images as non-fungible tokens (NFTs).
 Our platform leverages cutting-edge AI technology to generate high-quality, unique images that can be used for a variety of purposes, including digital art, marketing materials, and more.